projectacrn/acrn-hypervisor/doc/tutorials/pre-launched-rt.rst

 The ACRN VM configuration framework can easily configure resources for Pre-Launched VMs.
-On Whiskey Lake WHL-IPC-I5, to passthrough SATA and ethernet 03:00.0 devices to the Pre-Launched RT VM, build ACRN with:
+On Whiskey Lake WHL-IPC-I5, to passthrough SATA and Ethernet 03:00.0 devices to the Pre-Launched RT VM, build ACRN with:

 .. code-block:: none